annakins/Skyrim/ENB Tips.md

 - First off, to tweak your ENB settings in-game, the key(s) to open up the UI will vary per ENB.
 By default, it's `SHIFT + ENTER`.
 If you've tried several combinations and still haven't opened up the UI, look for your enblocal.ini and edit what it says in KeyEditor.
 To check values, go here: https://css-tricks.com/snippets/javascript/javascript-keycodes/#aa-tester-tool
 <img src="https://imgur.com/eRVASB5.png" width=50%></img>
 - Also, please calibrate your monitor. http://www.lagom.nl/lcd-test/
+- Lastly, remember to save often, especially when you like the changes you just made.

 ### Tweaks